marcglasberg/kissforreact.org/react/advanced-actions/action-features.md

 ## checkInternet

-Adding `checkInternet = { dialog: true }` to your action ensures it only runs with internet, otherwise an **error dialog** prompts users to check their connection:
+Adding `checkInternet = { dialog: true }` to your action ensures it only runs with internet.
+Otherwise, an **error dialog** prompts users to check their connection:

 ```tsx
 class LoadPrices extends Action {